Tactics for Improving Least Squares Estimation: Numerical Experiments

 \subsection{Robust Isotonic Regression}

 To illustrate the application of robust isotonic regression, we consider global warming.
-The dataset \href{https://www.ncei.noaa.gov/access/monitoring/climate-at-a-glance/global/time-series}{climate at a glance} records December land and ocean temperature anomalies from 1850 to 2023 relative to the 1901-2000 mean.
-This dataset is similar to one analyzed by \cite{wu2001isotonic} and \cite{tibshirani2011nearly}.
+The data set \href{https://www.ncei.noaa.gov/access/monitoring/climate-at-a-glance/global/time-series}{climate at a glance} records December land and ocean temperature anomalies from 1850 to 2023 relative to the 1901-2000 mean.
+This data set is similar to one analyzed by \cite{wu2001isotonic} and \cite{tibshirani2011nearly}.
 Appendix \ref{robust_isotonic_appendix} records the implementation details of our $\text{L}_2\text{E}$ method.
-The method not only enables robust estimation, but it also quantifies the outlyingness of each observation through a converged case weight $w_i$.
-We compare the method, which involves recycled matrix decompositions, to the weighted least squares method of \cite{liu2023sharper}.
-As a non-robust benchmark, we include the non-robust isotonic fit delivered by the pooled adjacent violators algorithm \citep{barlow1972isotonic}.
+The method not only enables robust estimation, but also quantifies the outlyingness of each observation through a converged case weight $w_i$.
+We compare the method, which recycles matrix decompositions, to the weighted least squares method of \cite{liu2023sharper}.
+As a non-robust benchmark, we include the non-robust isotonic fit delivered by the pool adjacent violators algorithm \cite{barlow1972isotonic}.

-The two robust methods give almost identical fits, as depicted in the left panel of figure \ref{L2EIsotonic}.
-However, our method takes 0.97 seconds, while IRLS takes 13.15 seconds.
+The two robust methods give almost identical fits, as depicted in the left panel of Figure \ref{fig:L2EIsotonic}.
+However, our method takes 0.17 seconds, while IRLS takes 1.84 seconds.
 These results echo the findings in Section \ref{sec:nonstructured} about efficient computation.
 Compared to the non-robust fit, our robust isotonic estimate appears to be less influenced by the unusually low temperatures near 1920 and the unusually high ones near 1940.
-The right panel of figure \ref{L2EIsotonic} depicts the values $-\log(w_i)$ quantifying the outlyingness of each observation.
+The right panel of Figure \ref{fig:L2EIsotonic} depicts the values $-\log(w_i)$ quantifying the outlyingness of each observation.
 The two spikes near 1920 and 1940 are clearly visible.